stevob14/passivecash/index.md

 ### Affiliate Marketing

 I have listed ways to earn passive cash as well as having demonstrated one last way that you may have noticed while reading this article.
 That is a static website such as this one utilizing affiliate links to generate passive cash.
 Affiliate marketing consist of connecting people to products and/or services, and in return, receiving compensation for each conversion.
 Once you find a product or service you like, search to see if that product or service offers an affiliate program.
-In my opinion, affiliate marketing is the best way to make passive cash and the earning potential is limitless.
+Affiliate marketing is a great way to make passive cash and the earning potential is limitless.

 If you're interested in creating a static website like the one you are currently [reading](https://github.com/stevob14/passivecash), GitHub offers a way to host your website directly from your GitHub repository.
 You can read more about that [here](https://pages.github.com/).